 The matter was defended by way of a hearing at Goulburn Local Court after a plea of not guilty was entered.
 Police were cross examined.
 It was shown that they failed to investigate the matter properly – omitting to interview various witnesses and gather information that could have shed some exculpatory light on the matter.
 The complainant and her boyfriend were caught out lying and exaggerating their evidence.
 They did not corroborate each other and their stories were inconsistent.
 The prosecution must prove their case beyond reasonable doubt.

-AVOs – Abuse of Legislation: The legislation for AVOs is directed at the protection of persons at risk of fear or harm by others.
-It is recognized and acknowledged as a useful tool in preventing domestic and personal violence – however there are non-genuine cases where people use the legislation as a weapon without any legitimate basis, to gain some advantage over another person.
+The legislation for AVOs is directed at the protection of persons at risk of fear or harm by others.
+It is recognised and acknowledged as a useful tool in preventing domestic and personal violence – however there are non-genuine cases where people use the legislation as a weapon without any legitimate basis, to gain some advantage over another person.
 The risk, as in this case, is that by not taking up the fight in the local court to prevent the original order being made when our client considered it to be unnecessary and fabricated, he left himself open to criminal prosecution when further lies were told by the complainant.